 If you’re dealing with hard water in your home, it may seem like you’ve entered a whole new world.
 Between system research and the completely new vocabulary, it’s a lot to take in.
-To help ease the learning curve and make you a confident and informed shopper, get to know some common terms you may come across in your search to find the perfect softener for your home and why they’re important.
+To help ease the learning curve and make you a confident and informed shopper, get to know some water softener terminology you may come across in your search to find the perfect softener for your home and why they’re important.

 Just starting your hard water research?
-Here are some of the key terms you need to know to help put the puzzle pieces into place.
+Here is some key water softener terminology you’ll need to know to help put the puzzle pieces into place.

 Have you ever wondered how adding salt to your tank softens your water?
 These terms help break down the process.

 - Resin tank: The resin tank is where water is softened and incoming hard water passes through ion exchange resin.
 These resin beads swap the calcium and magnesium in the water for the sodium or potassium they’re holding.
 This “swapping” of ions softens the water, and it’s the beads in the tank that make it happen.

 - Brine tank: This component of a water softener is where you add the salt six to eight times per year.
 This tank should be filled at least 50 percent of the way to ensure there’s enough salt in the system to soften your water.

 - Brine solution: When your system is regenerating, it pulls the salt you add to the brine tank to the water to make a brine solution.
 This solution “scrubs” the resin beads during regeneration, preparing them to soften more water.

 - Regeneration: A water softener removes hard water minerals through a process called regeneration.
 Resin is recharged after it has exchanged all of its sodium ions for calcium and magnesium from hard water.
 The same principles are applied for water softeners performing the ion-exchange process for regeneration.